07 — Feeding Frenzy¶

 Components¶

-public struct SimPosition : IEntityComponent { public float3 Value; }
+[Unwrap] public partial struct SimPosition : IEntityComponent { public float3 Value; }

-public struct SimRotation : IEntityComponent { public quaternion Value; }
+[Unwrap] public partial struct SimRotation : IEntityComponent { public quaternion Value; }

-public struct TargetMeal : IEntityComponent { public EntityHandle Value; }
+[Unwrap] public partial struct TargetMeal : IEntityComponent { public EntityHandle Value; }

-public struct ApproachingFish : IEntityComponent { public EntityHandle Value; }
+[Unwrap] public partial struct ApproachingFish : IEntityComponent { public EntityHandle Value; }

-public struct DestinationPosition : IEntityComponent { public float3 Value; }
+[Unwrap] public partial struct DestinationPosition : IEntityComponent { public float3 Value; }

-public struct MealNutrition : IEntityComponent { public float Value; }
+[Unwrap] public partial struct MealNutrition : IEntityComponent { public float Value; }

-Plus Position, Rotation, Velocity, Speed, UniformScale, ColorComponent from Common.
+Plus Velocity and Speed defined locally, and Position, Rotation, UniformScale, ColorComponent from Common.

 {